President Trump Bans Transgender People From Serving In U.S. Military

 According to CNN, the Defense Department commissioned a Rand Corp. study in 2016 that found that transgender people would have “minimal impact” on the readiness of the military.
 It also concluded that the cost of providing medical care to transgender service members would be low because they make up a very small percentage of the military force.

 Carter’s deadline for the military to update its medical standards to treat transgender members was set to expire tomorrow, July 27.
-It is not yet known if Trump’s ban will affect transgender military members already serving in the Army, Navy, Air Force and Marines.
+It is not yet known if Trump’s ban will affect transgender military members already serving in the Army, Navy, Air Force, and Marines.

 What do you think of Trump’s transgender ban for the U.S. military?
 Tell us in the comments below.